New York Advisory Committee

 Examining the New York Child Welfare System and its Impact on Black Children and Families

 The New York Advisory Committee (Committee) to the U.S. Commission on Civil Rights (Commission) seeks to examine the extent to which racial disproportionalities and disparities exist in the New York child welfare system and its impact specifically on Black children and families.
-After receiving testimony through a series of briefings, the Committee intends to provide the Commission with their findings and recommendations on this topic.
-The following are details of upcoming virtual panel briefings.
+After receiving testimony through a series of briefings, the Committee intends to provide the Commission with its findings and recommendations on this topic.
+Over the last eight months, the Committee has heard from impacted individuals, advocates, academics, researchers, government officials, and the general public on the issue.
+The Committee will hold their final panel briefing on Friday, July 21, 2023, from 1:00 p.m. to 3:00 p.m.
+Eastern Time.
+Public comment will begin at 2:30 p.m.
+Eastern Time.
+If you wish to join, please register below in advance of the briefing.

 Panel VII